Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/frontpage.md

 # Workshop Organizers

-This project has been supported by the Research Council of Norway (Project No. 329192, 333884).
 And has been organized by the following institutions:

 <img src="assets/imgs/uio.png" width="300"> <br>